flexsyyy/Datanyx-proj/super arch.md

 This document provides a comprehensive, high-signal overview of the Datanyx project: architecture, services, key files, APIs, and core functions.
 It covers both the current AWS_test frontend + Chatbot + ML services, as well as the additional frontend introduced via the `src/` directory after merging branches.

 ### High-Level System
+- Note: The frontend introduced from the master branch has been moved under `FE/` (e.g., `FE/src`, `FE/index.html`, `FE/vite.config.ts`, etc.) to keep the repository root clean.
 - **Frontend (AWS_test)**: Vite + React TypeScript app for live monitor, dataset browser, ML predictor, and the fungi chatbot UI.
 - **Chatbot Backend (Backend/server)**: Express server that calls a local Ollama LLM and (optionally) the ML API, returning expert guidance.
 - **ML API (Backend/ML model)**: Model-serving layer that predicts harvest cycle and yield category from sensor data.